mj-xmr/SolOptXMR/docs/safety.md

 If this doesn't cause death or injury, it could at least damage your hardware.
 A SC can be caused not only by connecting the nodes directly, but also indirectly, when you for example touch the (+) and the (-) with your hands simultaneously.
 In such case, the charge passes right through you and definitely causing harm.
-Unfortunatly a similar situation might occur, if you touch the (+) and are standing on the floor, without shoes, that would otherwise serve as isolation.
+Unfortunately a similar situation might occur, if you touch the (+) and are standing on the floor, without shoes, that would otherwise serve as isolation.
 If the floor is wet, it worsens the situation.

 ## Terminals: connecting and disconnecting
 When connecting and disconnecting terminals the following rules apply, that minimize (though not eliminate) the risk of an electro shock: